edwardtanguay/techlanglearn/static/data/spReactHooksLinkedInLearning.md

 if you notice, as I was mentioning to you si te fijas, como te estaba mencionando;note=fijar: to fasten, regular

-we are gong to completely ignore this part vamos a ignorar por completo esta parte
+we are going to completely ignore this part vamos a ignorar por completo esta parte

 let's analyze the constructor part